alyssalew/my-smart-fridge/README.md

 		 - Add a new command --- “***mysmartfridge***”
 		 - For the “Request URL” field enter your public IP address at the port you configured (i.e. `http://xx.xxx.xx.x:5000/mysmartfridge`)
     - You may need to reinstall the Slack app after configuring the slash commands
-    - By adding both Incoming Webhooks and Slack Slash Commands, your slack app should be installed in your workspace (verify that there is a check mark next to “Install your app to your workspace”)
+    - By adding both Incoming Webhooks and Slack Slash Commands, your Slack app should be installed in your workspace (verify that there is a check mark next to “Install your app to your workspace”)
  4. Configure *"get_expired_items.py"*
     - Set variable **webhook_URL** to the incoming webhook URL generated as part of the Slack setup process
  5. Deploy Slack slash command and expiration date checker onto your EC2 server